 The black notes on the piano make a pentatonic scale.
 Penta, meaning 5, scale meaning, a series of notes.
 The sound of these notes are pleasing and meditative.
 Watch Black is Beautiful and Improvisation for inspiration:

 Using just the black notes, experiment by playing different patterns to create a right-hand melody.
 Extend this by adding in the left hand, also only on black notes.
+Here are a few tips to improve your hand coordination.

 Playing piano by ear: Starting with a triad